davegutz/myStateOfCharge/SOC_Particle/README.md

 ### Problem:  The application overflows APP_FLASH on compilation

   Too much text being stored by Serial.printf statements.
-May temporarily co-exist with the limit by reducinig NSUM summary memory size.
+May temporarily co-exist with the limit by reducing NSUM summary memory size.

 ### Problem:  'Insufficient room for heap.' or 'Insufficient room for .data and .bss sections!' on compilation, or flashing red lights after flash

-  You probaby added some code and overflowed PROM.
+  You probably added some code and overflowed PROM.
 Smaller NSUM in constants.h or rp in retained.h or cp in command.h

 ### Problem:  The application overflows BACKUPSRAM on compilation